Gill Kalan

-Gill Kalan is a village in Rampura, Tehsil in Bathinda District of Punjab State, India.
-It is located 38 km towards East from District headquarters Bathinda.
-5 km from Rampura.
-177 km from State capital Chandigarh.
+Gill Kalan is a village in Rampura Tehsil in Bathinda District of Punjab State, India.
+It is located 38 km east of District headquarters Bathinda, 5 km from Rampura and 177 km from State capital Chandigarh.

 The Gill Kalan Pin code is 151103 and postal head office is Rampura Phul.

 Burj Mansa (1 km), Chotian (4 km), Bugran (4 km), Pitho (4 km), Jethuke (4 km) are the nearby villages to Gill Kalan.
 Gill Kalan is surrounded by Phul Tehsil towards the north, Nathana Tehsil towards the west, Sehna Tehsil towards the north, and Maur Tehsil towards the south.

 Rampura Phul, Maur, Barnala, and Bathinda are the nearby cities to Gill Kalan.

 Demographics

 Punjabi is the local language here.

 Transport

 Rampura Bus Stand is the very nearby bus stand to Gill kalan.

 By Rail

 Jethuke Railway Station, Rampura Phul Railway Station are the very nearby railway stations to Gill Kalan.
 However, Bhatinda Jn Railway station is major railway station 38 km near to Gill Kalan.